grandeurdev/arduino-sdk/README.md

 Apollo is the API that exposes Grandeur Cloud to the outside world.
 Our SDKs utilize this API and map each functionality to a function.
 We have tried our best to make the integration of our SDKs into your codebase simple.
 For example, while developing your web app, you simply need to drop in the link of JS SDK CDN in your codebase and you are done.
 We have developed our SDKs for each platform in coherence with each other so you could work and collaborate everywhere seamlessly.

-This is how they work: In every SDK, there is a global object `apollo`.
+This is how they work: In every SDK, there is a global object aka. `apollo`.
 You can initialize your configurations (API Key and a couple of more stuff in case of hardware SDK) by calling `apollo.init()`.
 This returns you a reference to your whole project (in case of your app) or just to your device (in case of hardware because hardware scope is limited to the device itself).
 In **JS SDK**, you can interact with the authentication API, the device API, the file storage and the datastore API.
-In the case of **Hardware SDK** your scope is limited to just the device's data.
-Check out the [Authentication and Access][Authentication and Access] section to get more insight into how scope affects your development across the different platforms.
+In the case of **Hardware SDK** your scope is limited to just the device's namespace.
+Check out the [Authentication and Access][Authentication and Access] section to get more insight into how scope varies across the different platforms (app and hardware).

 ### User and Administrator

-This topic is about the relationship between you as an administrator and your users and the scope of access of both.
+This topic is about the relationship between you as an administrator and your users and the access scope of both.

 You aka. **the administrator** is an entity that creates, develops and maintains one or more [projects][Project] on Grandeur Cloud.
 The administrator has full authority over a project's resources (users, devices, files, and data) and can monitor and control all its projects from the [dashboard][Grandeur Cloud Dashboard].